Waste management; food recycling.

 How did we help?

-Phase 1 successfully introduced the segregation of all food waste produced by the on-site food preparation process and sent it for AD treatment.
+Phase 1 successfully introduced the segregation of all food waste produced by the on-site food preparation process and sent it for anaerobic digestion treatment.

 Our approach successfully diverted the food waste from landfill, by understanding IKEA’s internal processes of how food waste was produced, enabling those processes to be aligned with the implementation of a new food waste policy.
 This was a combination of introducing the correct bins in the best location in the kitchen and providing the condition for the kitchen staff behaviour change to happen through training, marketing and stakeholder engagement.